NirmalkumarC-14/Responsive-Menucard-Website/README.md

-# Responsive-Menucard-Website
-Sure!
-Here's a concise abstract under **350 characters**:  > A responsive digital menu card built using HTML and CSS.
+A responsive digital menu card built using HTML and CSS.
 Designed for restaurants and cafes, it features a clean layout with categorized food items and prices.
 The project focuses on simplicity, responsiveness, and visual appeal without using JavaScript.